SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Appendix

 Functional Map of the World (fMoW) \cite{fMoW} is a dataset of high-resolution satellite image time series across the world, with a task of classification among 62 architecture categories such as airport, shipyard, and zoo. fMoW provides RGB images as well as metadata including location, time, sun angles, etc. The license is provided here \footnote{fMoW license: \url{https://github.com/fMoW/dataset/raw/master/LICENSE}}.

 Co-located images of different timestamps, or sequences, are provided in fMoW.
 They are of different length, and around 60\% of the samples have length larger than 2.
 Readers can refer to the fMoW paper \cite{fMoW} for statistics on the distribution of sequence lengths.
 We construct a temporal version of fMoW by randomly associating every single image with two images of the same location but of different timestamps if possible.
+For a given spatial location $loc$, we define $T_{loc}$ as the number of temporally distinct snapshots present in the dataset.

 \paragraph{fMoW Sentinel} We collect a new dataset based on the fMoW RGB dataset.
 We crop surface reflectance images from the Sentinel-2 (ESA) satellite (courtesy of the U.S. Geological Survey), consisting of 90-day composites of images at the same locations as fMoW images (to reduce the impacts of cloud coverage).
 At each fMoW datapoint location, we collect a time series of Sentinel-2 images, using the provided geo-coordinate bounding boxes.
 For locations where all fMoW images are before the Sentinel-2 time range, we discard the location.
 Otherwise, we collect a composite centered at the same time as each fMoW image within Sentinel-2 time range.
 Because many fMoW images occur before Sentinel-2, we augment the time series by adding extra images in 6-month intervals that do not have an image in the fMoW dataset.